sofiatoss/FrontDoor/README.md

   pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract.exe'
   ```

-- when using _gtts_ in order to reproduce a mp3 audio, the line of code:
+- when using _gtts_ in order to reproduce a mp3 audio, the line:

   ```
   os.system("afplay example1.mp3")